-By strategically using quizzing, Knox Community Hospital engage their learners, aid retention, and provide a premium learning experience.
+By strategically using quizzing, Knox Community Hospital engages their learners, aids retention, and provides a premium learning experience.

 Strategy 4.
 Use Mobile Learning

-With huge global levels of smartphone saturation, many employers are looking to engage their staff via mobile learning.
+With huge global levels of smartphone saturation, many HR departments and employers are improving employee engagement via mobile learning.
 This approach can be in the form of dedicated microlearning, or a cohesive way to include mobile in a learning strategy via a blended approach.

 With the iSpring Learn mobile app, users can view courses online, save content on mobile devices, and study it at their convenience.
 The results are tracked offline and sent to the LMS when the connection is restored.
 With support for gamification and certificates, your learners will be truly engaged by the mobile experience, but we’ll discuss gamification and certificates a little bit later.